 - Hand sanitizer – there isn’t soap in many of the island bathrooms, so bring some hand sanitizer to keep clean.

 - Portable battery bank – I love this one because it’s small and can charge your phone up to six times.
 There’s no electricity on the islands so you need this if you want to charge your electronics.

-- An open and adventourous mind : )
+- An open and adventurous mind : )

-- Cash – You need cash for drinks on the island, at least one nights accomodation in Capurgana, and a bus ticket out of town (175,000 COP/$60 USD to Cartagena) There is no ATM in Capurganá, so you need enough cash with you to cover costs until you get to your next destination.
+- Cash – You need cash for drinks on the island, at least one night’s accommodation in Capurgana, and a bus ticket out of town (175,000 COP/$60 USD to Cartagena) There is no ATM in Capurganá, so you need enough cash with you to cover costs until you get to your next destination.

-Tip: Panama uses the US dollar as their currency, but in Colombia you need Colombian Pesos.
-You can exchange US dolars for pesos in Capurgana but the rate is not great, so get some Colombian pesos in Panama city beforehand.
+Tip: Panama uses the US dollar as its currency, but in Colombia, you need Colombian Pesos.
+You can exchange US dollars for pesos in Capurgana but the rate is not great, so get some Colombian pesos in Panama city beforehand.